Skip to Content

 What Constitutes a Disability Under California Law?

-This definition extends beyond federal standards, covering conditions such as debilitating illnesses, psychological disorders, and even perceived disabilities.
-The law also safeguards those with a record of disability or those who are regarded as disabled by their employer, ensuring diverse protection and inclusion within the state’s workforce.
+This definition reaches beyond federal standards and includes debilitating illnesses, psychological disorders, or perceived disabilities.
+The law also protects those with a record of disability or employees an employer regards as disabled, ensuring broad protection and inclusion in California’s workforce.

-An important aspect of understanding disability in California is recognizing the state’s proactive stance in promoting inclusivity.
-By prioritizing a broader spectrum of conditions, California ensures that individuals facing temporary impairments receive legal protection, encouraging more comprehensive responses from employers regarding necessary accommodations.
+A key part of understanding disability in California is recognizing the state’s proactive stance on inclusivity.
+California protects a wide range of conditions, so even individuals with temporary impairments have legal rights.
+This approach prompts employers to respond comprehensively with necessary accommodations.

-Additionally, California law requires that employers actively engage in an interactive process with disabled employees to identify appropriate accommodations.
-This mandatory dialogue ensures that the employee's needs are accurately assessed and adequately addressed, fostering a more inclusive work culture and promoting retention of a diverse workforce.
+California law also requires employers to engage in an interactive process with disabled employees to identify suitable accommodations.
+This mandatory dialogue ensures the employee’s needs are properly assessed and addressed, supporting an inclusive culture and a diverse workforce.

 Examples of physical disabilities include:

-• Mobility impairments: Conditions affecting movement, such as paralysis, amputation, or severe arthritis.
+• Mobility impairments: Conditions that limit movement, such as paralysis, amputation, or severe arthritis.

 • Chronic illnesses: Diseases like cancer, diabetes, HIV/AIDS, and multiple sclerosis.

-• Sensory impairments: Vision or hearing impairments, including blindness or deafness.
+• Sensory impairments: Vision or hearing limitations, including blindness or deafness.

 • Respiratory conditions: Asthma or chronic obstructive pulmonary disease (COPD).